 Great sex starts with emotional connection, especially for women.
 Marriages suffer when husbands and wives slowly stop communicating.
-One of the first things to suffer from a lack of communication in a marriage is a healthy sex life.
+Your sex life is one of the first things to suffer from a lack of communication in a marriage.
 Never stop communicating.
 Share your emotions, fears, and hurts.
 Talk about your relationship often.
 Talk about your sex life, what you like, and what turns you on.
 Talk during sex.
 Whatever you do, never stop communicating.

 5. Lack of Sleep

 These days, the only time we have to ourselves is after the kids go to bed.
 It’s tempting to stay up late and sleep too little.
 But that lack of sleep increases anxiety and possible depression.
 Our overall productivity drops along with a healthy libido.
 Make sure you and your spouse get plenty of sleep.

 6. Thinking and Speaking Negatively

 Thinking and especially speaking negatively about yourself or your spouse is like throwing cold water on sexual excitement.
 Be kind to her and to yourself regarding physical appearance and attractiveness.
 When people don’t feel good about themselves, they are less enthusiastic about having sex.
 Build a habit of thinking and speaking positively.

 In my opinion, it’s okay occasionally to have a child sleep in your room.
 If a child has a nightmare or is scared by a thunderstorm, it’s fine to give him or her a sense of security.
 However, when it is a habit, it becomes a problem.
 Your bedroom needs to be reserved for you and your spouse.